-The Tunisian food law that was drafted before the revolution, has been indefinitely postponed and most likely will not be approved until a new constitution is written and the election of a new parliament in 2014.
+In the last two years, very few laws and regulations regarding the food industry were adopted and many pending laws such as the food law or the legislation on biotech are pending and on their way to be being canceled.
+The promising Tunisian food law that was drafted before the revolution has been indefinitely postponed and most likely will not be approved until the election of a new parliament in 2014.
 The new food law was prepared by the Ministry of Commerce in accordance with local and European food agencies and is currently under review.
 The law was expected to harmonize Tunisian legislation with EU food regulation 178/2002 and to encompass all principles, requirements, and procedures concerning food and consumers' safety.
 According to resources persons that worked on the project, the drafted food law contains regulations on official controls, contaminants, additives, food contact materials, and pesticides.

 Tunisia's difficult political situation has delayed the adoption of the law in an environment of increasing tension between the Ministry of Health and the Ministry of Commerce.
-Both the contents of the law, as well as the prerogatives of each ministry and enforcement of the law are under debate..
+Both the contents of the law, as well as the prerogatives of each ministry and enforcement of the law are under debate.
 Recently there have been reports that the law will be cancelled and replaced by several amendments to the existing laws for the food sector.
-In the last two years, very few laws and regulations regarding the food industry were adopted.